 You're staring at a map.
-Here's the thing — or maybe a race entry form.
+Or maybe a race entry form.
 Or a delivery estimate that says "12 miles away" and you need to know — actually* — how long that's going to take.

 Let's break it down like a real person would — not a calculator.